Reality Runner SteamVR Driver & App

 When you want to use your RealityRunner sensor with SteamVR integration, launch the RealityRunner App.
 You should be able to launch it from your desktop, or from the Windows Search bar.

-With the app running, simply walk on your treadmill and your character will move in-game.
-In SteamVR home, you should see your joystick moving when you walk on the treadmill.
+With the app running and your sensor installed, simply walk on your treadmill and your character will move in-game.
+In the SteamVR home, you should see your joystick moving when you walk on the treadmill.

-Navigate to the Device Settings page to configure the Reality Runner Application and Driver.
+Navigate to the VR Settings page to configure the Reality Runner Application and Driver.
 These settings are saved in between app launches, and even if you uninstall and reinstall the app and driver.

 First, choose your Virtual Device Mode, between SteamVR and Virtual Gamepad.

-• SteamVR: simply overlays your Reality Runner’s native input on your VR motion controllers, as with v1.0.0
+• SteamVR: simply overlays your Reality Runner’s virtual joystick input onto your VR motion controllers.
+This is the most seamless way to play your games with Reality Runner.

 • Virtual Gamepad: Hides all the connected gamepad inputs from your game and merges them into a single virtual Xbox controller.
-This is great for games that don’t like dual inputs and require you to use a gamepad in addition to your Reality Runner sensor (Cyberpunk)
+This is great for games that don’t like dual inputs and require you to use a gamepad in addition to your Reality Runner sensor (Cyberpunk).
+Supports Xbox or Playstation Controllers.

 These “Virtual Device” settings are:

-• Gamepad Emulation: Creates a virtual gamepad with your Reality Runner sensor input overlaid
+• Gamepad Emulation: Creates a virtual gamepad with your Reality Runner sensor input overlaid, combining multiple inputs from Xbox and Playstation controllers.

-• Hide Gamepad Devices: Hides the native input from any connected controllers, including the native Reality Runner xinput
+• Hide Gamepad Devices: Hides the native input from any connected Xbox or Playstation controllers.

 If you are running SteamVR, you will have access to Movement settings.

-• Treadmill Height Offset: This adjust your height in VR and can help to counteract your in-game body being too tall when you are standing on your treadmill.
+• Treadmill Height Offset: This adjusts your height in VR and can help to counteract your in-game body being too tall when you are standing on your treadmill.

 • Smooth Locomotion Hand: This can be used to select between moving the joystick on your left or right hand when you walk on the treadmill.
 This feature may be useful for left-handed players that swap their hands in-game.